Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 File versions can be named using the date (in the format YYYYMMDD) or version numbers, such as v01_01, v01_02.
 Including the date in this format, or version numbers that have leading zeros ensure that files are listed in order when viewing them.

-Backups of any edited files should be done on a regular basis.
+[Backups](backing_up_data.md) of any edited files should be done on a regular basis.

 ### Versioning tools ###

 * Git
-* Github
+* Git-LFS

-* Gitlab
+[Github](https://github.com/) is commonly used as a platform for software versioning and is becoming more widely used for versioning of other non-binary files as well.

 ## Recording the provenance of your data ##